-Although the new Framework was designed to exactly meet the 2% POE target, Table 3 shows that the effective probability has been slightly lower than the 2% target.
+Although the Framework was designed to exactly meet the 2% POE target, Table 3 shows that the effective probability has been slightly lower than the 2% target for NSW, QLD, SA and VIC.
 The following factors are likely to be responsible:

-- Assessment period: at the time when the 2014 volatility factors and prices were published, data was only available up to 2013.
-The data used for analysis in this report includes the 2014 seasons. - Volatility Factor Percentile revisions: AEMO reviews the Regional Volatility Factors Percentiles used in the MCL calculations about every three years.
-They were calculated for the first seasonal review and re-calculated in the 2014 Shoulder 2 review after the carbon price repeal.
+- Assessment period: at the time when the 2015 volatility factors and prices were published, data was only available up to 2014.
+The data used for analysis in this report includes the 2015 seasons. - Volatility Factor Percentile revisions: AEMO reviews the Regional Volatility Factor Percentiles used in the MCL calculations about every three years.
+They were calculated for the first seasonal review and recalculated in the 2014 Shoulder 2 review after the carbon price repeal (August 2014).
+The next Volatility Factor Percentile revision is due by August 2017.
+The Volatility Factor Percentile will be reviewed and adjusted to ensure that the 2% POE is met in all regions.

-Additionally, the data shows that regardless of whether we look at the four completed MCL review periods, or the life of the NEM data, the OSL is exceeded significantly more often than the MCL.
+The data also shows that regardless of whether we look at the four completed MCL review periods, or the life of the NEM data, the OSL is exceeded significantly more often than the MCL.
 This indicates that while market participants exceeding their OSL is not an uncommon occurrence, this very rarely leads to them exceeding their MCL levels over the reaction period.